Velaha/Scala/week_2/05_Classes/README.md

 The instances are different

-> Make a comparison as above.
-What do you note.
+> Make a comparison between chrome1 and chrome2

-What we can do to change this behavior ? (think about what you would do in Java context).
+What do you notice?
+What can we do to improve this behavior ?
+(What would you do in Java?)

 ### 3) New version